bscal/DotaScoutBot/README.md

 I will covert this to an executable later on when it is more complete.

 # Running
-Im pretty sure this is only runnable currently on Python3.
+This is only runnable on Python3 however I never tested on 2.7.

-Their are no dependencies.
+No dependencies

 Run dota.py
 Input the steamid of the user you would like to scout.